Content & Prerequisites

 The multi-stage build process helps in optimizing the final Docker image in several ways:

-stage handles installing dependencies in isolation, making the build cache more efficient (Docker won't need to re-install dependencies unlesspackage.json
+1. Separate Dependency Installation: The deps stage handles installing dependencies in isolation, making the build cache more efficient (Docker won't need to re-install dependencies unless package.json changes).

-stage is focused on compiling and building the application.
-It includes all the build tools and source files, but they aren't included in the final image. - Production-Only Files: The
+2. Build Separation: The builder stage is focused on compiling and building the application.
+It includes all the build tools and source files, but they aren't included in the final image.

 Why Use Standalone Mode?